BerkeleyLibrary/lost-and-found/README.md

 docker compose up -d --no-deps app db

 # Wait for the DB to start, then run setup tasks
-docker compose exec app assets:precompile db:setup
+docker compose exec app rake assets:precompile db:setup

 # Add yourself as an admin.
-(Substitute your UID and name.)
+(Substitute your UID and name.
+Quotes are required.)
-cat <<EOF | docker compose exec -T app rails runner - User.create(
+docker compose exec app rake "setup:admin[313539,Dan Schmidt]"
-  uid: 313539,
-  user_name: 'Dan Schmidt',
-  user_role: User::ROLE_ADMIN,
-  user_active: true
-)
-EOF

 # View the site in the browser and confirm it works
 open http://localhost:3000